 Infant Car Seats

-- Up to age 2, a baby should be in the back seat in a rear-facing car seat.
+- At least until age 1, your baby should be in the back seat in a rear-facing car seat.

 - You can buy an infant-only car seat.
 Or buy a seat that can change to a front-facing seat later.